Rule 5101:4-2-01 | Food assistance: initial application process.

 (c) Shall include information about same-day filing in outreach materials.

-(2) The assistance group shall also be advised that it does not have to be interviewed before filing an application and that it may file an application as long as the application contains the applicant's name, address, and the signature of the appropriate individuals as defined in paragraph (C)(1) of this rule.
+(2) Except for application filed telephonically, the assistance group shall also be advised that it does not have to be interviewed before filing an application and that it may file an application as long as the application contains the applicant's name, address, and the signature of the appropriate individuals as defined in paragraph (C)(1) of this rule.

 (E) Where shall an application be filed?